howj/final-project-waja/README.md

 - Johan How
 - Will Hwang

-We created a shiny app using data from the WHO about malaria cases/deaths per country.
+We created a shiny app, which can be found [here](https://howj.shinyapps.io/final_project_waja), using data from the WHO about malaria cases/deaths per country.
 In our app, we aim to answer some questions about malaria.

 Using our data viz, the following questions are answered: